kaiser-chris/gate-mod/documentation/STEAM_PAGE.md

  - Reaching into the Mid-game

 ### New Journal Entries
- - Dwarven Claims to the Alps
+ - Dwarven Claim to the Alps
  - Investigating the Gates
  - Learning Magic (for vanilla countries)